FAQs

 Q: Why don't you have more fabric options?

 A: We chose to invest in our longarm machine right off the bat when opening and decided to build up our quilt shop and fabric offerings over time.
-We currently carry a selection of Kona Cottons and will continue to add to our collection and, when the time is right, we'll expand and carry other fabric lines, too.
-Lucky for you (and for us!), there's another quilt shop right down Germantown Ave called Needles and Bolts and they carry a TON of fabric options and substrates.
+We currently carry a large selection of Kona Cottons and will continue to add to our collection and, when the time is right, we may expand and carry other fabric lines, too.
+Lucky for you (and for us!), there are two other fabric shops right down Germantown Ave called Needles and Bolts and Gaffney Fabrics!